Groupe Nicolas: Media

-Radio-Privat

 The web radio Privat was launched on March 1, 2011 and streams on work days between 8 am and 6 pm.
 Its activity ceased in 2012.

-Privat-TV

 Privat-TV first released on February 25, 2011 online.
 All the reports created for Privat-TV get created in cooperation with Simba Pro.

-Promi

 The first release of Promi Lëtzebuerg came out in the beginning of 2008.
 The topic is mostly about the lives of Luxembourg's celebrities and the high-society.

-d'Wäschfra

 February 5, 2010, the first release of d'Wäschfra came out.
 In the paper, well-known people (e. g. politicians or celebrities) are being made fun of.
-The paper has got its name from a satirical newspaper which has been very successful.
+The paper got its name from a satirical newspaper which has been very successful.